' Dealing with Bankruptcy and Emotions - Law Offices of Robert M. Geller

 Commit to a Brighter Financial Future

 First and foremost, realize that even if bankruptcy is needed because of mistakes you made, there is no reason to continue beating yourself up about things you did in the past.
-You should learn from those mistakes, but you should also realize that by filing for bankruptcy, you are putting an end to the problem and finding a solution to the problems you created.
+You should learn from those mistakes.
+Realize that by filing for bankruptcy, you are putting an end to the problem.
+You are finding a solution to the problems you created.

 Educate Yourself